 Solo appearances in recent seasons include the Philharmonia, Auckland Philharmonia, English Chamber, Royal Northern Sinfonia, London Mozart Players, Orchestra Sinfonica Abruzzese L’Aquila and Maui Pops Orchestras.
 He premiered a new Concerto Stranded by Matthew Kaner for Europe Day at St. John’s Smith Square and collaborated as soloist with the Royal New Zealand Ballet Company.
 In 2015 he released his first CD for Champs Hill Records which immediately went to No.12 in the Classical Charts.

-Born in 1990 in New Zealand, Benjamin studied at the Yehudi Menuhin School and the Royal College of Music where he was awarded the Queen Elizabeth the Queen Mother Rose Bowl.
-In 2016 he won 1st Prize at the Young Concert Artists auditions in New York.
+Born in New Zealand, Benjamin studied at the Yehudi Menuhin School and the Royal College of Music where he was awarded the Queen Elizabeth the Queen Mother Rose Bowl.
+In 2013 he won 1st Prize at the Windsor International Competition and was selected by Young Classical Artists Trust.

 Hugely popular in New Zealand Benjamin returns whenever he is able, to give concerts and appear on radio and television.
 He moved to the UK in 1998 with his family to study at the Yehudi Menuhin School, on the recommendation of Nigel Kennedy.
 He is very grateful to be awarded Honorary Membership of the Rotary Club of Port Nicholson for his commitment to children’s charities.

-“Baker's was a finely observed interpretation, with a perfectly proportioned cadenza and a soulful Canzonetta showcasing the burnished tone of his 1709 Tononi instrument.
-There was also much to admire in his sonorous Kreisler encore.”
+“Baker's was a finely observed interpretation, with a perfectly proportioned cadenza and a soulful Canzonetta showcasing the burnished tone of his 1709 Tononi instrument. ”

 Download publicity pack